scrapy/scrapy/docs/topics/addons.rst

 Writing your own add-ons
 ========================

-Add-ons are (any) Python objects that include the following method:
+Add-ons are Python classes that include the following method:

 .. method:: update_settings(settings)